 University-sponsored domestic travel must be approved in accordance with University travel policies.
 Campuses shall prohibit all non-essential university-sponsored international travel.
 Campuses shall implement or use existing waiver processes to grant limited exceptions.

 Track All Expenses Related to COVID-19 for Potential Reimbursement

-With the exception of social distancing requirements for research laboratories, campus return to research plans should also incorporate the principles provided herein.
+Social distancing is encouraged but not required in research laboratories.
+Otherwise, campus return to research plans should also incorporate the principles provided herein.

 In addition to the adoption of all requirements outlined in the Health & Safety protocols, the following applies to all UA System campuses.

 Each campus should develop a communication plan to disseminate information surrounding the return to normal operations.
 Communication plans should address messaging for diverse campus constituents, including, leadership, students, faculty, staff, alumni, local community, media, and appropriate governmental entities.
 Campus plans should utilize a variety of communication methods to effectively target groups with information on campus COVID-19 mitigation efforts and changes in operational guidelines, academic calendars, and policies.

 Campuses should develop communication plans to educate students and employees on the UA System Comprehensive Health & Safety Plan, and their respective campus plans.

 Campus communication plans should include detailed plans to notify students of updated COVID-19 guidelines, available campus and community resources for assistance, and to promote the general health and well-being of the campus population.

 Continuation of Activities of the Taskforce